neuralmagic/sparseml/docs/source/quicktour.md

 save_model = manager.finalize(model)
 ```

-### TensorFlow V1 Optimization
+### TensorFlow V1 Sparsification

-The TensorFlow optimization libraries for TensorFlow version 1.X are located under the `sparseml.tensorflow_v1.optim` package.
-Inside are APIs designed to make model optimization as easy as possible by integrating seamlessly into TensorFlow V1 training pipelines.
+The TensorFlow sparsification libraries for TensorFlow version 1.X are located under the `sparseml.tensorflow_v1.optim` package.
+Inside are APIs designed to make model sparsification as easy as possible by integrating seamlessly into TensorFlow V1 training pipelines.

 The integration is done using the `ScheduledModifierManager` class which can be created from a recipe file.
-This class handles modifying the TensorFlow graph for the desired optimizations.
+This class handles modifying the TensorFlow graph for the desired algorithms.
-With this setup, the training process can then be modified as desired to optimize the model.
+With this setup, the training process can then be modified as desired to sparsify the model.

-#### Estimator-based pipelines
+#### Estimator-Based pipelines

 Estimator-based pipelines are simpler to integrate with as compared to session-based pipelines.
 The `ScheduledModifierManager` can override the necessary callbacks in the estimator to modify the graph using the `modify_estimator` function.